Unhelpful thinking and recognising negative thoughts

 About the author

-Before joining OCR in 2018, Sarah was a teacher and Subject Lead of Health and Social Care and worked in secondary schools and sixth forms in Norfolk, Suffolk and Essex.
+Before joining Cambridge OCR in 2018, Sarah was a teacher and Subject Lead of Health and Social Care and worked in secondary schools and sixth forms in Norfolk, Suffolk and Essex.
 She was a sixth form tutor and moderated on a previous Level 3 HSC qualification.
 She has also worked as a teacher in a social care setting for young people aged 16-18 transitioning from living in care to becoming independent.
 At OCR Sarah has been involved in the redevelopment of Cambridge Nationals in Health and Social Care and Child Development, and the development of the Cambridge Advanced National (AAQ) in Health and Social Care.